A dumb auto-complete model – trained on the entire Internet – can accomplish a remarkable number of tasks if you ask it nicely.

 # put responses in all caps

-mutate(response = str_to_upper(response)) |>
+mutate(response = str_to_upper(token)) |>

 # keep and sum probabilities assigned to "NEG"